 In years past, many zoo animals were kept in tightly confined environments or cages.
 As understanding of animal needs and concern for their welfare has increased, criteria for zoo environments has changed.
 More care is given today to creating natural environments for animals that regard their need for space, their lifestyle in the wild, and the need for socialization among some animals, such as primates.

 Specifics of zoo exhibit design will depend greatly on the type of animal the exhibit houses.
 The needs of a penguin will vary greatly from those of a lion or tiger.
-There are some universals in exhibit design and creation of a secure means of ingress and egress from exhibits.
+There are some universals in exhibit design and in the creation of a secure means of ingress and egress from exhibits.

 Zoo doors must be able to withstand harsh environments, regular wear and tear, and frequent cleaning.
 Zoo exhibit hardware frequently has a protective coating, such as powder coatings used in hoofed stock and primate exhibits, zinc plating, or stainless steel for environments where they may come in contact with salt water.